paradoxicalsphere/Cardano-Improvement-Proposals/constitution/AIConstitution.md

 # Constitution of the Cardano Blockchain (by [ChatGPT](https://openai.com/chatgpt/))

-`Prompt: write a constitution for the cardano blockchain`
+`Message ChatGPT: write a constitution for the cardano blockchain`

 ## Preamble